Ice skating in London

 Tickets and information: Winter Wonderland website

 If you're looking at learning how to ice skate, try Queens' classes for adults or kids.
-Queens is open year round from 10am to 11pm, and in addition to ice skating and classes, has a number of ten pin bowling lanes at some of the best prices in London - £6.50 per game including shoe hire.
-The venue also has a bar and a restaurant if you're hungry after spending time on skates.
+Queens is open year round from 10am to 11pm, and in addition to ice skating and classes, has a number of ten pin bowling lanes at some of the best prices in London - from £6 per game.

 Address, booking, and phone